weisser-dev/endless.beer/README.md

 ---

-For more fun and quirky projects by Erik Weisser, visit my [GitHub](https://github.com/weisser-dev).
+For more fun and quirky projects by me, visit my [GitHub](https://github.com/weisser-dev).